SlavchoVlakeskiGit/log-analytics-api/README.md

+## Project Focus

+This project focuses on backend API development, including authentication, database design, and analytics endpoints.

+It is designed as a production-style REST API rather than a data science or dashboard tool.

 # Log Analytics API

 A production-style REST API built with **FastAPI** and **MySQL** for ingesting, querying, and analyzing operational log data from multiple services.